RedHatRanger/best_linux_scripts_and_commands/ansible/callback_plugins/README_v5.md

 ## License

-MIT License.
+Apache Free Software License.
 See `LICENSE` for details.